C-firefly/Telegram-Backup-System/README.md

 - 📏 Configurable maximum file size
 - ⏱️ Configurable upload delay
 - 📊 Backup completion statistics
+- 🕐 Automatic scheduled backup
 - 📱 Designed for Termux/Android

 ---

 🎯 Use Cases

-This project can be useful if you want to:

 📱 1.
-Backup Android files
+Backup Android Files

 You can use Termux to backup files from your Android storage to a private Telegram Channel.

-Example:

 Android Storage
       │